Free at Last!

 What do you suppose Moses did?
 (Let the children respond).

-the cloud was bright like fire, but on the Egyptian side it was pitch
+On Israel's side the cloud was bright like fire, but on the Egyptian side

-hours and hours to sort out!
-Pharoah was angry that he was unable
+this took hours and hours to sort out!
+Pharoah was angry that he

 The people of Israel were safe and I'm sure they gave a huge cheer when

-they heard the yells and screams and neighing of frightened horses.
+they heard the yells and screams and neighing of the frightened

+Egyptian horses.
 Let's hear what it sounded like!
-(Let the children cheer).
+(Let

 Crossing the Red Sea: